 If you ever encounter such a problem, you should try and push the enemies or flank them to capture one of their points and flip the spawns.
 Being a slayer in this game mode is definitely not required and the primary focus should be on playing objective and helping out your teams.

 The final game mode of our guide is Capture the Flag spin-off from previous installments of Call of Duty.
-In this game mode, both teams have a control point at their base and winning demands you to run into enemy base point which gets you a score and you are immediately teleported to your base.
+In this game mode, both teams have a control point at their base and winning demands you to run into the enemy base point which gets you a score and you are immediately teleported to your base.

 This game mode is highly aggressive and it is really very difficult saving your point from enemies especially if they are having ‘Marathon’ and ‘Agility’ considering they only have to run into it.

 Try having Motion Sensors and IEDs near your point to hold off enemies.
-As a defender, a Marksman Rifle is recommended as for the offensive side, try running with an SMG to flank the enemies and move faster at the same time.
+As a defender, a Marksman Rifle is recommended for the offensive side, try running with an SMG to flank the enemies and move faster at the same time.

 Share your own Call of Duty: Ghosts tips and strategies with us in the comments below!